arjentienkamp/ngx-mat-calendar/README.md

 - Navigate between weeks, jump to today
 - Focus on current time on initialization
 - Use a custom component for rendering events
+- Uses colors of your Material theme
+- Locale can be set

 ## Installation and minimal setup